tspannhw/FLaNK-MTA/README.md

 ABSTRACT: There are a lot of factors involved in determining how you can find our way around and avoid delays, bad weather, dangers and expenses.
-In this article we will focus on public transport in the largest transit system in the United States, the MTA, the is focused around New York City.
+In this talk I will focus on public transport in the largest transit system in the United States, the MTA, which is focused around New York City.
 Utilizing public and semi-public data feeds, this can be extended to most city and metropolitan areas around the world.
+As a personal example, I live in New Jersey and this is an extremely useful use of open source and public data.

-Once we get our first sample data back from the MTA, we will want to see how we should transform, convert, enrich and finalize it for usage in streaming tables with Flink SQL, but also keep that same contract with Kafka consumers, Iceberg tables and other users of this data.
+Once I am notified that I need to travel to Manhattan, I need to start my data streams flowing.
+Most of the data sources are REST feeds that are ingested by Apache NiFi to transform, convert, enrich and finalize it for usage in streaming tables with Flink SQL, but also keep that same contract with Kafka consumers, Iceberg tables and other users of this data.
+I do not need to many user interfaces to interopt with the system as I want my final decision sent in a Slack message to me and then I'll get moving.
+Along the way data will be visible in NiFi lineage, Kafka topic views, Flink SQL output, REST output and Iceberg tables.
-A consistent data contract starts with a data schema defining names, nullability and type.

-We are implementing our real-time travel optimization application utilizing all Apache projects including Apache NiFi, Apache Kafka, Apache OpenNLP, Apache Tika, Apache Flink, Apache Avro, Apache Parquet, Apache Iceberg,
+I am implementing this real-time travel optimization application utilizing many Apache projects including Apache NiFi, Apache Kafka, Apache OpenNLP, Apache Tika, Apache Flink, Apache Avro, Apache Parquet and Apache Iceberg,

 ### Other Related Datasources (especially with Latitude, Longitude, City Name, Zip Code, Country, State, Location)